Josh Levi (singer)

-Josh Levi (born Joshua Levi Bolden, October 7, 1998) is an American singer, actor, and dancer from Houston, Texas.
+Joshua Levi Bolden (born October 7, 1998) is an American singer and actor from Houston, Texas.
 He first gained attention for his role in the NBC television series Friday Night Lights.
-He then attained further prominence as a finalist on the third season of The X Factor.
-Afterwards he made guest appearances on the Nickelodeon television shows The Thundermans and Game Shakers.
+He then attained further prominence after placing 8th on the third season of The X Factor USA.
+After performing as part of a short-lived boy group, Levi released his debut extended play DISC ONE in July 2020.

-In 2021, he signed to Issa Rae's Raedio and Atlantic Records.
+After his EP caught the attention of Issa Rae he signed to her namesake label Raedio and Atlantic Records in 2021.

 In March 2022, Levi voiced the character of Aaron Z from the fictional boy band 4*Town in the Pixar animated film Turning Red.
-In April 2022, he earned his first Billboard Hot 100 charting hit with the Billie Eilish and Finneas O'Connell co-written "Nobody Like U" from the film's soundtrack, which peaked at number 49.
+He was featured on the song "Nobody Like U" from the film's soundtrack, co-written by Billie Eilish and Finneas O'Connell.
+The song saw immediate success, peaking at number 49 on the Billboard Hot 100, Levi's first charting hit.
+The song also earned him his first Grammy Award nomination later in November 2022.
+In the meantime, Levi released the follow-up to his first extended play DISC TWO, in June 2022.

+In October 2025, Levi released his debut studio album HYDRAULIC.

 Career

-2009-2019: Acting, The X Factor and Citizen Four
+2009–2019: Acting, The X Factor and Citizen Four

-Levi started his career with in 2009, when he landed the role of Darius Merriweather on the television series Friday Night Lights, which he starred in for two seasons.
+Levi started his career in 2009, when he landed the role of Darius Merriweather on the television series Friday Night Lights, which he starred in for two seasons.

-In 2013, he was a finalist on season 3 of the television series The X Factor.
+In 2013, he was a finalist on season 3 of the television series The X Factor USA.
 After he was eliminated, Levi returned to the show to participate with the top 12 of the competition.
 Levi then advanced to the final eight slots before he was eliminated for a second time.
 In February 2014, Levi released his debut single "Trying to Find You".
-In June 2014, he appeared at a DigiTour show in Dallas, Texas in June.
+In June 2014, he appeared at a DigiTour show in Dallas, Texas, in June.
 He also performed at the outlets at Anthem tree lighting ceremony in Phoenix, Arizona, and the Citadel Outlets in Los Angeles in November 2014.
 In 2015, Levi toured with Aaron Carter; and released an official cover of Rihanna, Kanye West, and Paul McCartney's single, "FourFiveSeconds".
+In 2016, Levi collaborated with American singers Niki and Gabi on a cover of "Work From Home" by Fifth Harmony.

 In early 2017, he formed a group named Citizen Four alongside Carson Boatman, Connor Boatman, and fellow The X Factor contestant, Austin Percario for Island Records.
 In August 2017, it was announced that Levi had left the band.
 That same year, he made a guest appearance on the Nickelodeon series The Thundermans.
 In 2018, Levi made another Nickelodeon guest appearance on the television series Game Shakers.